roninfrodsham/roninfrodsham/README.md

-- Hi, I’m Jonny Frodsham, JavaScript Engineer with over 20 years of experience.
+- Hi, I’m Jonny, JavaScript Engineer with over 20 years of experience.
 - I’m interested in JavaScript, React, Remix.run and Node.
 - Most of my work is under NDA so this account has public repos containing code experiments for fun and proof of concepts.